 Treatments for acne scarring are regarded as a type of cosmetic surgery, which is not usually available on the NHS.
 However, in the past, exceptions have been made when it's been shown that acne scarring has caused serious psychological distress.

-See your GP if you're considering having cosmetic surgery.
+See your GP if you're considering having a cosmetic procedure.
 They'll be able to discuss your options with you and advise you about the likelihood of having the procedure carried out on the NHS.

 Many private clinics offer treatment for acne scarring.
-Prices can vary widely (from £500 to more than £10,000) depending on the type of treatment needed.
+Prices can vary widely (from around £400 to more than £10,000) depending on the type of treatment needed.

 The British Association of Aesthetic Plastic Surgeons website has more information about private treatment available in your area.